 Over the years, David has led workshops and symposia on issues of aging and nonprofit management for a wide range of public and private organizations including the American Management Association, the White House Conference on Aging and the U.S. Department of Labor.
 He has represented U.S. policy on aging at international conferences of the United Nations and Israeli Gerontological Society.
 He has authored many articles about productive aging and service delivery.

 Prior to joining JCA, David was a senior manager at AARP, a multi-million-member association.
-Earlier, he was an adjunct faculty member at the University of South Florida’s Aging Studies Program, from which he graduated and from which he later received an Eminent Graduate Award.
+Earlier, he was an adjunct faculty member at the University of South Florida’s Aging Studies Program, from which he graduated and later received an Eminent Graduate Award.
 David is also a recipient of the Florida Board of Regents’ Distinguished Scholarship Award and the Seabury Leadership in Aging Award.
+He is a member of the Age-Friendly Montgomery leadership group.

-David is a member of the American Society of Association Executives, the Gerontological Society of America, the National Council on Aging, the Executive Directors & Headmasters Council of Jewish Agencies in the metro Washington, D.C. region, and the Montgomery Moving Forward Leadership Group.
-He is an officer of WorkSource Montgomery — the Workforce Investment Board of Montgomery County, Maryland.
+David is a member of the American Society of Association Executives, the Gerontological Society of America, and the Executive Directors & Headmasters Council of Jewish Agencies in the metro Washington, D.C. region.
+He serves on the board of WorkSource Montgomery, which helps meet the talent attraction, development and retention needs in Montgomery County, Md.

 Board of Directors and Lay Leaders of the Board